htutwaiphyoe/mastering-typescript/frontend-masters/react-and-typescript/README.md

 ReturnType<typeof reducer> is for figuring out type of useReducer state

 can import Dispatch type in React => React.Dispatch<> to Dispatch<>

 ## 11. Reducers with Explicit any

+no need to give a type if value has default value

+reducers follow the same rule as React which is everything's got to be immutable

 In typescript, types can intercept with each others, meaning new type can be created with the combination of two other types

+Redux is an implementation of flux

+Redux action has type and payload

+reducer is pure function and it is very testable

+one any can cost all type safety due to its butterfly effects

 eg. type c = type a & type b, & meanings intercept